pluralsight/guides/in-review/microsoft-net/property-copying-between-two-objects-using-reflection/article.md

-### The Problem
+## The problem
-There are times when you have an object which has a lot of public properties, but you only need a part of these properties for a task such as creating a CSV file with that object.
-To demonstrate this issue let's look at the following classes below:
+Sometimes you have an object which has a lot of public properties, but you only need a handful of these properties for a particular task, such as creating a CSV file with that object.
+For example, check out the classes below:

 ```csharp
 public class User